instinctscience/coder_ring/README.md

-While I didn't have trouble loading my local Postgres in development with 1 million+ code records during initial population, I did find that when doing so on a deployment with the database over the network etc, that I hit Ecto's default 15-second timeout.
+While I didn't have trouble loading my local Postgres in development with 1 million+ code records during initial population, I did find that when doing so on a deployment with the database over the network etc, I hit Ecto's default 15-second timeout.

 To solve this, you might need to increase the timeout.
 Try: